-The law of mass action is used widely in chemistry.
-The law of mass action does not automatically conserve current, as is clear from the mathematics of a simple case, chosen to illustrate the issues involved: Consider $X \rightleftharpoons Y \rightleftharpoons Z$ : the difference in current in the two sequential reactions is $I{XY} - I{YZ} = z_X k{xy} F[X] - z_Y k{yx} F[Y] - z_Y k{yz} F[Y] + z_Z k{zy} F[Z]$ . $I{XY} - I{YZ} \neq 0$ .
 The law of mass action does not force a series of chemical reactions to have the same current flow everywhere.
-Interruption of far-away current does not stop current everywhere in a series of chemical reactions (analyzed with law of mass action), and so does not obey Maxwell's equations.
-An additional constraint and equation is needed to enforce the global continuity of current flow.
+Interruption of far-away current does not stop current everywhere in a series of chemical reactions (analyzed with the law of mass action), and so does not obey Maxwell's equations.
+An additional constraint and equation is needed to enforce global continuity of current.
 The additional constraint is introduced in this paper in the special case that the chemical reaction describes spatial movement through narrow channels.
-In that case, a fully consistent treatment is possible using a variety of models of charge movement.
+In that case, a fully consistent treatment is possible using different models of charge movement.
 The general case must be dealt with by variational methods that enforce consistency of all the physical laws involved.